Browsing and Curated Content

 Desk View and Serendipity

-One of the features of Americana's home page is what we have been referring to as “desk view”.
-Each time the site is reloaded, the desk view displays random items of our collections, in their relative dimensions.
-The objective of this tool is trifold:
+One of the features of Americana's home page is what we have been referring to as “desk view.”
+Each time the site is reloaded, the desk view displays random items of our collections in their relative dimensions.
+We're trying to do three things here:

-First, it encourages readers to consider on the materiality of the collection—something that is usually lost in digital collections, where all items seem to have the same dimensions to fit the computer screen;
+First, we encourage you to conside the materiality of the collection—something that is usually lost in digital collections, where all items seem to have the same dimensions to fit the computer screen;

-Second, it speaks to the diversity of the Americas, bringing to light items that belong to different cultures, geographies and historical moments that help us to understand the transcultural nature of an “Americana collection”;
+Second, this view speaks to the diversity of the Americas, bringing to light items that belong to different cultures, geographies, and historical moments that help us to understand the transcultural nature of an “Americana collection”;

-Third, the desk view works as a serendipity tool, by allowing users to perform unexpected or fortuitous discoveries while piercing through historiographic bubbles.
+Third, the desk view works as a serendipity tool, by allowing you to experience unexpected discoveries on your way to more directed entry points into the collection.

 < 1 of 5 >